-SHELDON BROTTMAN, age 70 - Director of the Company since 1991; is an attorney, and for more than ten years, has operated a real estate management and development business.
-Until 1997, he was President and CEO of Jemm Wholesale Meat Co. in Chicago, Illinois.
+SHELDON BROTTMAN, age 71 - Director of the Company since 1991; is an attorney, and for more than ten years, has operated a real estate management and development business.

-DELAIN G. DANEHEY, age 70 - Director of the Company since 1995; formerly with the auditing firm of Ernst & Young LLP for 31 years, and was a partner when he retired from the firm in 1991.
+DELAIN G. DANEHEY, age 71 - Director of the Company since 1995; formerly with the auditing firm of Ernst & Young LLP for 31 years, and was a partner when he retired from the firm in 1991.

-DENNIS W. BAKER, age 58 - Treasurer of CF Industries, Long Grove, Illinois, a chemical manufacturing company, where he has been employed for more than twenty-five years in various financial capacities.
+DENNIS W. BAKER, age 59 - Treasurer of CF Industries Holdings, Inc., Long Grove, Illinois, a chemical manufacturing company, where he has been employed for more than thirty years in various financial capacities.
 Mr. Baker joined the Company's Board in 2000.

-JOSEPH F. LIZZADRO, age 67 - Chairman Emeritus of L&H Company, Oak Brook, Illinois, an electrical contracting firm, where he had been employed since 1963.
-Mr. Lizzadro also serves as a director of Harris Bank, Oakbrook Terrace, Illinois, and Florence Corporation, Glendale Heights, Illinois.
+JOSEPH F. LIZZADRO, age 68 - Chairman Emeritus of L&H Company, Oak Brook, Illinois, an electrical contracting firm, where he had been employed since 1963.
+Mr. Lizzadro also serves as a director of Auth-Florence, Inc., Naperville, Illinois.
 He joined the Company's Board in 2000.